ppone/docs/guides/billing-portal.md

 3. **Sign up pages**

-    We temporarily sign in any clients when they sign up from a sign up page.
+    We temporarily sign in any customers when they sign up from a sign up page.
 On the thank you page there is a **Go to My Account** button.

+4. **Manage Subscription Links**

+   We temporarily sign in customers when they click on the **Manage Subscription** button on subscription email notices.
+This allows customers to easily update payment information.